tamacat/tamacat-mock-smtpd/README.md

 # tamacat-blackhole-smtpd

 Blackhole SMTP server written in Java
-  * Do not send email.
+  * Emails cannot be sent.
-  * Do not save to memory or disk.
+  * Emails cannot be stored on disk or memory.
-  * Logging for tracing.
+  * Emails can write logs only.

 Reference code:
   * James Mock SMTP server